ethersphere/swarm-desktop/README.md

 As there are several independent components it bit depends on what you want to develop.

-**Be aware!** The UIs (Installer and Dashboard) won't automatically open during development in order not to confuse on which environment they are running.
+**Be aware!** The UI won't automatically open during development in order not to confuse on which environment they are running.
 You have to open them manually.

 #### Electron Desktop